nikkhil160/nikhil/cmdu7pes4000002l74lhyh4wz.md

 ---
 title: "You Don’t Have a Traffic Problem.
-You Have a Trust Problem."
+You Have a Trust Problem"
 datePublished: Sat Aug 02 2025 12:11:48 GMT+0000 (Coordinated Universal Time)
 cuid: cmdu7pes4000002l74lhyh4wz
 slug: trust-vs-traffic